Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 so similar to Philosophy that practicioners talk way more than they code.

-The programming language you use also influence your way of thinking in a way that is way deeper than what you feel when learning a human language.
+The programming language you use also influence your way of thinking in a way that is way deeper than what you eperience when learning a human language.
 The patterns you learn while programming becomes useful in every aspect of your own life.
-Exactly like with Math (and with Math too), but on steroids.
+Exactly like with Math, but on steroids.

 And yet, the real key to understand the political potential of Informatics is **debugging**.
-Through debugging **you look for an error in the collective cultural elaboration of thousands of people** from all over the world.
+While debugging **you look for an error in the collective cultural elaboration of thousands of people** from all over the world.

-You see a computer executing billions of lines of code and you have to understand where somebody did the error that is currently causing a misbehaviour.
+You see a computer executing billions of lines of code and you have to guess where somebody did the error that is currently causing a misbehaviour.
 It's such an expensive and complex task, that people and corporations try to avoid it as much as possible, usually working around the bug.
 But if you **have** to fix it, it's a very **educative** experience.

-First because most of times, it's your fault.
+First because most of times, it's your own fault.

 But sometimes it's really the compiler.
 Sometimes it's really the operating system.
 Sometime it's really the browser's garbage collector.
-Sometimes you physically see the [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect)... and you **have** to find (and kill) the right butterfly hundreds of miles away to stop the tornado you are in.
+Sometimes you see the [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect)
+happening: you **have** to find (and kill) the right butterfly hundreds of miles away, just to stop the tornado you are in.

 Compared to this, **debunking a Fake News is a kids game**.